Alan Brinkley

-Alan Brinkley (June 2, 1949 – June 16, 2019) was an American political historian who taught for over 20 years at Columbia University.
+Alan David Brinkley (June 2, 1949 – June 16, 2019) was an American political historian who taught for over 20 years at Columbia University.
 He was the Allan Nevins Professor of History until his death.
 From 2003 to 2009, he was University Provost.

 Early life

 Brinkley was born in Washington, D.C., the son of Ann (Fischer) and David Brinkley, a long-time television newscaster at NBC and ABC.
 Alan was a brother of Joel Brinkley.
+He attended the Landon School, a private boys' preparatory school in Bethesda, Maryland, between 1958 and 1967.
+In 2011, the Alan Brinkley ’67 Lecture Series at Landon was created in his honor.

 Brinkley graduated with an A.B. from the Woodrow Wilson School of Public and International Affairs at Princeton University in 1971.
 He had completed a 218-page senior thesis titled "The Gospel of Discontent: Huey Long in National Politics 1932-1935."
 His advisor was Professor Nancy Weiss Malkiel.
 He received his Ph.D. in history from Harvard University in 1979.
-His doctoral dissertation titled "The Long and Coughlin movements: dissident voices in the Great Depression" was directed by Frank Freidel, an authority on Franklin D. Roosevelt.
+His doctoral dissertation, "The Long and Coughlin Movements: Dissident Voices in the Great Depression", was directed by Frank Freidel, an authority on Franklin D. Roosevelt.